wxsd-sales/video-call-queue/README.md

 # Overview

-This web application contains provide a support queue system that could be embedded inside an E2C use case and it contains two views: Requester & Responder views.
-As you see in the figure above, there is a list of requests for a responder to manage or setup a call with.
+This web application provides a support queue system that could be embedded in E2C use cases and contains two views: Requester & Responder views.
+As you see in the figure above, there is a list of requests for a responder to manage or address to.
 In order for the responder to view any requests, they would need any requester to submit a request.
 Once a requester has submitted a request, responder will have few options to manage the request.
-Responder could either cancel the request or accept and start a session with the requester.
-After the session had ended, both responder and the requester will be redirected to the initial view.
+Responder is able to skip or address the request by starting a session with the requester.
+This PoC is designed to address some of the use cases mentioned below:

+ <i>"I need a WebRTC video solution embedded in our built-in native app to connect customers to experts." </i>
+ <i>"I need a branded WebRTC supported video call queue solution to connect two parties without asking them to login."</i>
+ <i>"I need a click-to-call support feature embedded in my Cisco board Pro to connect incoming lobby guests to lobby ambassadors"</i>
 <br />

 # High Level Architecture

 ## Prerequisites

-This PoC leverages a few services behind the scene to provide a LIFO orderly queue system to manage requests and establish a WebRTC connections between the responder and requester.
+This PoC leverages a few services behind the scene to provide a FIFO orderly queue system to manage requests and establish a WebRTC connections between the responder and requester.
 Here is the list of services that are required before launching the application.
 Make sure to review our env.example file to input the right values before running the app locally.

 <ol>
 <li><a href="https://github.com/wxsd-sales/soapbox" target="_blank">SoapBox</a> - A websocket message broker link must be provided to establish a WSS connection between the responder and requester</li>